Applying for Assistance

 What To Expect After Registering For Assistance

-After registering for disaster assistance, an applicant may be contacted by a housing inspector to schedule an inspection.
+After registering for disaster assistance, you may be contacted by a housing inspector to schedule an inspection.
 The inspection generally takes about 20-40 minutes.
-The inspector will want to see the damaged areas of the home and any damaged furniture and personal property.
+The inspector will want to see the damaged areas of your home and any damaged furniture and personal property.
 There is no fee for the inspection.

 Someone 18 years of age or older must be present during the inspection.
 The inspector will also ask to see: